vincecampanale/blog/_posts/2018-03-22-testing-custom-events-angular.markdown

 # Takeaways

 Tests are good.
-We have a lot of powerful tools at our disposal for testing in Angular so it's easy to make sure our components work as they should, but it's important to keep in mind what *actually* needs to be tested.
+We have a lot of powerful tools at our disposal for testing in Angular so it's easy to make sure our components work as they should.
+Finally, it's important to understand the difference between what we *can* test and what actually needs to be tested.